ColoredCow/wp-plugin-boilerplate/README.md

 1. Follow [Build steps for assets](#build-steps-for-assets) if any assets development/changes are involved.
+1. If your plugin does not need Bootstrap, you can delete the `bootstrap` and `utilities` directory from the `assets/css` directory and remove all the import containing bootstrap from `style.scss` .
 1. Now, you're ready to get started for the development.

 ## Build steps for assets